 Queens' College is a large and complex community.
 There are many roles and responsibilities covering all aspects of College life.
-These pages should help you understand the various roles and offices within College and help you find the right person.
+These pages should help you understand the various offices within College and help you find the right person.

 Senior Combination Room (SCR)

-- The College is run by the Governing Body which comprises all Official Fellows and is chaired by the President
+- The College is run by the Governing Body which comprises all Official Fellows and is chaired by the President.

-- The President is the head of the College and represents the College's interests within the University
+- The President is the head of the College and represents the College's interests within the University.

-- Junior Research Fellowships (JRFs) are fixed-term appointments for researchers who have just finished their PhDs
+- Junior Research Fellowships (JRFs) are fixed-term appointments for researchers who have just finished their PhDs.

-- Postdoctoral Research Associates are researchers in the University on postdoctoral research contracts (non-teaching staff)
+- Postdoctoral Research Associates are researchers in the University on postdoctoral research contracts (non-teaching staff).